 Now on the Snap Store — Linux

-Block Mesh Editor
+Structured Mesh Editor

 for OpenFOAM

-Design structured hex meshes interactively.
+Design high-quality structured hex meshes interactively.
 Load STL geometry, manipulate blocks in 3D, control grading and cell counts, then export directly to blockMeshDict.

 30-day free trial · No credit card required